kleenkanteen/Yelp-Clone/README.md

 ### The endpoints can be found in the ENDPOINTS.md markdown file

  ## Alternative usage
-The app can be used through the website, postman or the admin panel
+The app can be used through the website, Postman or the Django admin panel.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)